sunpy/ablog/docs/index.rst

 -------------

-To enable blogging in a Sphinx project, append ``ablog`` to the list of extensions and ABlog template path to :confval:`template_path` in :file:`conf.py`:
+To enable blogging in a Sphinx project, append ``ablog`` to the list of extensions and ABlog template path to :confval:`templates_path` in :file:`conf.py`:

 .. code-block:: python